uewik/Geographical-Position-Visualization/README.md

-Using the Google Geocoding API with a Database and Visualizing data on Google Map

 In this project, we are using the Google geocoding API to clean up some user-entered geographic locations of university names and then placing the data on a Google Map.

 The first problem to solve is that the Google geocoding API is rate limited to 2500 requests per day.
 So if you have a lot of data you might need to stop and restart the lookup process several times.
 So we break the problem into two phases.